talios/clojure-maven-plugin/README.markdown

 ```

 ### Swank
 The clojure:swank goal requires swank-clojure as a projet dependency.
-Unfortunatly, this library is currently not available in the central maven repository, but is available from clojars by first declaring the repository:
+Unfortunately, this library is currently not available in the central maven repository, but is available from clojars by first declaring the repository:

 ```
 <repositories>